 Our plastic surgeons usually perform breast reduction surgery using an anchor-shaped incision.
 This incision resembles the shape of a boat anchor as it traces the areola, drops down, and follows the curve along the breast crease.
-Through the incision, your plastic surgeon removes the extra tissue, fat, and skin that causes your breasts to be too large.
+Through the incision, your plastic surgeon reduces the extra tissue, fat, and skin that causes your breasts to be too large.
 Your surgeon also repositions the nipple and areola and shapes the breasts around them, giving you a new, firmer contour.
-Sometimes, liposuction is used to eliminate extra fatty tissue from under the arms.
+Sometimes, liposuction is used to reduce extra fatty tissue that is under the arms.

 When the breasts are very large or hang extremely, both the nipples and areolas are usually repositioned through grafting.

 The cost for breast reduction surgery ranges from $7,500 to $8,000.
 Our financing options can make the procedure fit within most financial situations.
 For the most positive surgical outcome, we recommend considering your surgeon's credentials over issues of cost.

 Keep in mind that everyone heals at their own rate; however, you can expect your recovery process to generally proceed as follows: